uwu-shepards/horse/Readme.md

 # Horse

-Horse is a development network for the horse-narwhal-unicron series of chains.
+Horse is a development network for the horse-narwhal-unicorn series of chains.

 ## Note